j-505/JonathanFlores.github.io/index.md

 This project is still in progress and I will be sharing different iterations of the designs, simulations and code.

+The goal for this project was to design a quadruped robot similar to the Spot robot Boston Dynamics designed.
+Ultimately the quadruped robot will use computer vision to navigate its environment.

 ### Objectives

 1. Design lightweight and functional robotic leg